CyanSalt/commas/README.md

 * All of user data are stored in your **user data folder**, which is `~/Library/Application Support/Commas/` on macOS, `%localappdata%/Commas/` on Windows and `~/.config/Commas/` on Linux.

-* If this app has no internal translation for your language, you can add `translation.json` file to your user data folder.
-The content of the file could be part of entries in [the locale file](https://github.com/CyanSalt/commas/blob/master/assets/locales/zh-CN.json), or contain a pair of key-value like `"@use": "zh-CN"` to reference an existed translation file.
+* If this app has no built-in translation for your language, you can add `translation.json` file to your user data folder.
+The content of the file could be part of entries in [the locale file](https://github.com/CyanSalt/commas/blob/master/resources/locales/zh-CN.json), or contain a pair of key-value like `"@use": "zh-CN"` to reference an existed translation file.

 * Commas also supports you to add custom init script and stylesheet.
-Check out the example files at [here](https://github.com/CyanSalt/commas/tree/master/assets/examples).
+Check out the example files at [here](https://github.com/CyanSalt/commas/tree/master/resource/examples).
 This directory also contains the example files which could help you to customize key bindings, application menu, and the launchers in the terminal sidebar.

-* A well-run [Hooks API](https://github.com/CyanSalt/commas/tree/master/renderer/hooks) for addons is built in Commas.
-Write your own addon like [various addons](https://github.com/CyanSalt/commas/tree/master/renderer/addons) with Commas itself.
+* A well-run [Hooks API](https://github.com/CyanSalt/commas/tree/master/api) for addons is built in Commas.
+Write your own addon like [various addons](https://github.com/CyanSalt/commas/tree/master/addons) with Commas itself.

 * You can put any of the files referenced above to your user data folder.
 JSON files will be treated as [JSON5](https://json5.org/) format (like the object literals in ECMAScript 5).